 California is an appealing place to live, with its variety of landscapes, sprawling coastline and sunny skies.
 But with a median property of almost $550,000, California is one of the most expensive states to buy a home.
 Renting a house, condo or apartment may be a good choice for some who call the Golden State home.

 If you rent your home, you may want to consider purchasing a renters insurance policy.
 Renters insurance covers the cost to repair or replace your personal belongings as well as provides liability coverage to protect your finances from lawsuits.
 However, California residents should know that basic policies do not cover losses from earthquakes, which are a threat to many homes in the state.
-Renters insurance in California costs, on average, $564 per year.
+Renters insurance in California costs, on average, $178 per year, according to the Insurance Information Institute (Triple-I).

 Best renters insurance companies in California